vas-byte/Painter.IO/README.md

 For every player action within the game, Painter.IO ensures optimized performance and response.

-If a particular in-game element is not user-controlled — for example, _if it's a system-generated NPC_ — the game logic takes special care in determining its behavior and interactions.
+If a particular in-game element is not user-controlled — for example, _if it's a system-generated NPC_ — the game logic takes  care in determining its behavior and interactions.